A BRIEF HISTORY OF CHILDREN

 The state did not take responsibility for education until 1870.
 Forsters Education Act laid down that schools should be provided for all children.
 If there were not enough places in existing schools then board schools were built.
-In 1880 school was made compulsory for 5 to 10 year olds.
-However school was not free, except for the poorest children until 1891 when fees were abolished.
-From 1899 children were required to go to school until they were 12.
+In 1880 school was made compulsory for 5 to 10-year-olds.
+However, school was not free, except for the poorest children until 1891 when fees were abolished.
+In 1893 the minimum age for leaving school was raised to 11.
+From 1899 children were required to go to school until they were 13.

 Girls from upper class families were taught by a governess.
-Boys were often sent to public schools like Eaton.
+Boys were often sent to public schools like Eton.

 Middle class boys went to grammar schools.
-Middle class girls went to private schools were they were taught 'accomplishments' such as music and sewing.
+Middle class girls went to private schools where they were taught 'accomplishments' such as music and sewing.